microsoft/app-innovation-workshop/Walkthrough Guide/04 Data Storage/README.md

 #### 2.4.1 Uploading a photo

 The API endpoint for the photo upload is  `/api/photo/{jobId}` and we can basically upload any file we want.
 You can choose a picture from the web or your computer or use the [Demo-AirplaneAssembly.jpg](Assets/Demo-AirplaneAssembly.jpg) ([Source](https://en.wikipedia.org/wiki/Airplane)) from this repository.
-Make sure to send the picture as **form-data** file to the API as it expects it in the [`PhotoController.cs`](/Backend/Monolithic/Controllers/PhotoController.cs#L30).
+Make sure to send the picture as a **form-data** file to the API as it expects it in the [`PhotoController.cs`](/Backend/Monolithic/Controllers/PhotoController.cs#L30).

 Take the `id` from any job in your Cosmos DB to build the url and attach the photo to a specific *Job*.